 How I Arranged My Fall Mantel

-Back came 2 stacks of books, but this time they had more texture.
+Back came two stacks of books, but this time they had more texture.
 One stack I covered with burlap several months ago and one stack I tied with jute.
 Both of those materials have the colors and textures of fall.

-Next, I added back the vintage spindle candlesticks, a purchase on sale 2 years ago.
+Next, I added back the vintage spindle candlesticks, a purchase on sale two years ago.
 The natural wood finish transitions easily from summer to fall.
 Obviously, there is a big contrast in style and color from the large carved candlesticks, but the natural neutral tones work well together.
 With so much natural wood, I needed to add a little shine.

 From the boxes of fall decorations, I found 5 gold~painted pumpkins (originally orange) that have long wires attached.
 I stuck the wires through the slats of the shutter.